 Who are we?

 I’m a Buckeye-turned-Southerner who lived and worked in public relations/corporate communications for nine years in Atlanta.
 Matt is the love of my life and my amazing husband who I married in December 2014.
-Today, we’re traveling the world together thanks to an opportunity he got through his company.
-And, guess what?
-Our family is about to grow with the addition of our first child, expected in July 2016!
+Today, we’re traveling the world together with our two young children thanks to an opportunity he got through his company.

 Are we a military family?